comorment/containers/README.md

 ## Installation

-See the [INSTALL.md](./INSTALL.md) file for installation instructions.
+Please confer the [INSTALL.md](./INSTALL.md) file for installation instructions.

 ## Legacy

-Earlier version (prior to April 2021) of all containers and refrence data was distributed on Google Drive.
-This is no longer the case, the folder on Google drive is no longer maintained.
-ALl containers and reference data are released through this repository.
+Earlier versions (prior to April 2021) of all containers and reference data were distributed via Google Drive.
+This is no longer the case, the folder on Google Drive is no longer maintained.
+All containers and reference data are released through this repository.

 ## Source files